How to Run a Local LLM on Windows in 2026

 Which Windows version do I need?

 Windows 10 (recent builds) or Windows 11 are recommended.
-Both support modern GPU acceleration via DirectML and CUDA.
-Windows 11 offers better WSL2 integration if you need Linux-based tools.
+Both support modern GPU acceleration via native CUDA and Vulkan.
+You rarely need WSL2 for basic inference anymore, though Windows 11 is preferred if you do need WSL2 for advanced Linux-native development.

 Can I run these tools completely offline?